Perdyx/notes/rpi.md

   - [Set up IPv4 forwarding](#set-up-ipv4-forwarding)
   - [Configure iptables](#configure-iptables)
   - [Enable hostapd and dnsmasq to run at boot](#configure-hostapd-and-dnsmasq-to-run-at-boot)

+## Installation

+If you are installing a variant of Raspbian on the Pi Zero/W, you can enable SSH before the first boot, aiding in a fully headless setup, by adding an empty file named "ssh" without an extension in the root of the boot partition on the newly-flashed SD card.
+This works fine on Windows, however if done from a Linux-based OS, you will need to ensure the file is created AS ROOT, or it will not enable SSH on boot.

 ## Connecting via wifi